French aid workers go on trial in African child adoption case

 Four of the six have now gone on trial in Paris, along with a journalist and a member of the group who never left France.

-They face up to 10 years in prison and 750,000 euros (605,462 pounds) each in fines for fraud, for being an illegal intermediary in an adoption and for aiding foreign minors to stay illegally in France.
+They face up to 10 years in prison and 750,000 euros ($975,400) each in fines for fraud, for being an illegal intermediary in an adoption and for aiding foreign minors to stay illegally in France.

 The trial, which is expected to last until mid-December, relates to the charity's activities in France before its workers left for Chad.
 Over 350 French families were promised a child from Sudan's conflict-ridden Darfur region and paid up to several thousand euros each in the expectation of adopting.